ArieArya/hlp21-group-07/Symbols.md

   <li><b>isSymbolSelected: </b>checks if a symbol specified by its id is selected (i.e. isSelected = true).</li>
   <li><b>isAnySymbolDragging: </b>checks if any symbol in the model is dragging (i.e. isDragging = true).</li>
   <li><b>findNextAvailablePos: </b>finds next available position to insert new symbol.
 This performs bounding box calculations to ensure no collision of newly inserted symbol.
 This enables a systematic and organized insertion of new symbols without overlapping components.</li>
+  <li><b>symbolPortPos: </b>finds the new position of the source port when a symbol is moved.
+This is important to ensure the ports of a symbol follow the symbol when it is being dragged.</li>
 </ul>